 Bryn Mawr admits students to the Ph.D. program for either full-time or part-time study.
 Part-time study entails enrollment in a minimum of two courses a semester.
 Full-time study entails enrollment in three courses a semester.
 Enrollment in four courses is considered an overload and requires adviser approval.
 A minimum of four semesters of class work is required for the degree.

 Students have a maximum of eight years to finish the doctoral program.
-Within this timeframe, particular guidelines have been set for the completion of each phase of the program (coursework, preliminary examinations, dissertation proposal, and dissertation).
+Within this timeframe, particular guidelines have been set for the completion of each phase of the program (coursework, comprehensive examinations, preliminary examination, dissertation proposal, and submission of dissertation).